Go Deep: Commercial performance

 In the United States, "Go Deep" was not released as a physical single, thus not charting on the Billboard Hot 100 due to chart rules at the time.
-However, the song peaked at number 28 on the Radio Songs chart, and reached the summit of the Dance Club Songs chart.
-Additionally, it reached the top 10 on Billboard's Rhythmic, and the top 20 on the Mainstream Top 40 and R&B/Hip-Hop Airplay charts.
-In Canada, the track debuted at number 96 on the RPM Singles Chart and reached number two on the week dated September 21, 1998.
-It also reached number three on the Dance/Urban chart.
+However, the song peaked at number 28 on the Radio Songs chart, and reached the summit of the Hot Dance Club Play chart.
+Additionally, it reached the top 10 on Billboard's Rhythmic Top 40 and the top 20 on the Mainstream Top 40 and Hot R&B Airplay charts.
+In Canada, the track debuted at number 96 on the RPM 100 Hit Tracks chart and reached number two on the week dated September 21, 1998.
+It also reached number three on the Urban Top 30 chart.
 In the United Kingdom, "Go Deep" entered the UK Singles Chart at number 13 on the week ending June 27, 1998, and spent five weeks on the chart.
+In April 2021, it was revealed by the Official Charts Company that the single was Jackson's 34th most downloaded track in the region.
 Across Europe, the song attained moderate success; it reached number 15 in Belgium, as well as the Top 40 in France, the Netherlands and Scotland.
 Its commercial performance in the European countries helped it attain a peak of number 28 on the European Hot 100 Singles chart, on the issue dated July 4, 1998.
 In Australia, "Go Deep" debuted at number 43 on August 16, 1998.
 The next weeks it peaked at number 39, and was present for a total of eight weeks on the chart.
 In New Zealand, it was more successful, by debuting at number 19 and peaking at number 13 for two consecutive weeks.